Estimated reading time: 6 minutes

 Both CIMA qualifications and ACCA qualifications are widely recognised.
-In the UK, you’ll find that both are highly respected and can turn the heads of employers seeking the right professional talent.
+As a jobseeker in the UK, you’ll find that both are highly respected and can turn the heads of employers seeking the right professional talent.
 Around the world, both can also offer a wide variety of opportunities.

 CIMA-qualified accountants are entitled to use the designation of Chartered Global Management Accountant (CGMA), which makes you part of an international network that will earn you recognition wherever you go.
 At the same time, ACCA is accepted in well over 100 countries worldwide, including a series of partnerships with local accountancy bodies in many locations.

 Think about where you would like to work throughout your career, and ensure the qualification you choose is recognised there - the chances are you won’t be disappointed.
 You may, however, have to think about the types of business that are most common in that region.

 Who would you like to work for?

 This is probably one of the biggest differences between these two recognised accountancy qualifications.
 Because of CIMA’s focus on management accounting in a business context, it’s the most suitable accountancy qualification for those who know they want to work in the finance or management functions of bigger organisations.
 It equips you with skills that will enable you to work across functions with the strategic needs of the business in mind, and that’s great for large employers.

 However, ACCA’s broader approach to accountancy skills means you can work in a wide range of sectors.
 It also ensures you have everything you need to work for yourself as a self-employed accountant, or in an accountancy practice where you will work with clients.
 If you’re not sure that a career in big business is right for you, this could be a better option.